lucasluizss/trainee/README.md

 # trainee
 trainee
-Only change the SonnectionString in Webconfig to perform data persistence.
+Only change the ConnectionString in Webconfig to perform data persistence.